gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

       mc:BiotNumber mc:CoPa mc:ThermalConductivityOfSolid
       mc:FourierNumber mc:CoPa mc:ThermalDiffusivity

+When rendered using the rdfs:label, the above to axioms would appear to be as follows:

+      "Biot number" "concept involved in equation for parameter" "Thermal conductivity of solid" "Fourier number" "concept involved in equation for parameter" "Thermal diffusivity"

 The inverse property is defined as follows.

       mc:PaCo rdfs:label "parameter involved in equation for concept"